 If you’re thinking of selling your house using owner financing, make sure you read this blog post to learn the 6 owner financing tips for sellers in Dallas…

 There are many ways to sell your house.
 You could list it on the market and see what sellers will pay.
-You could work with a real estate buying company (like what we do here at Hill Real Estate Investments) and get a fair all-cash offer, or you can consider owner financing and “be the bank” to sell your house to a buyer and collect payments over time.
+You could work with a real estate buying company (like what we do here at Hill REI Estate Sales) and get a fair all-cash offer, or you can consider owner financing and “be the bank” to sell your house to a buyer and collect payments over time.

 Owner financing is a valuable but under-used strategy to sell your house.
 It’s where you offer terms to the buyer to pay you regular payments (just like a mortgage).
 Here are 6 owner financing tips for sellers in Dallas…